The Baths: Virgin Gorda, Tortola | Cruise Port Guide | Trip Planning

-Cruise Port: Tortola: The Baths @ Virgin Gorda, BVI
+Cruise Port: The Baths @ Virgin Gorda, BVI (tORTOLA)

 When your Caribbean cruise brings you to the vibrant shores of Tortola, you're not just arriving at another port – you're stepping into the heart of the British Virgin Islands (BVI).
 As the largest and most populated island in this stunning British Overseas Territory, Tortola offers a lively introduction to the BVI's laid-back charm, azure waters, and verdant hills.